 As with any new job or activity, it can take a little time to master all the basics.
 With Uber this will not take long as the app is very easy to use and riders using Uber are great.
 I suggest going out the first few times when it is a bit slow just to get your feet wet.
-If you have any issues, contact Uber, their support team is very helpful.
+If you have any issues, contact Uber – their support team is very helpful.
 Also, let your riders know you are new!
 Riders are super nice, love Uber and the service Uber & it’s drivers provide.
 Just be patient, within a few times of going out you will be a pro!

 2. Don’t chase the surge!

 On the Uber app you will see a map.
 The map shows you where you are.
-Any areas that are busy will be highlighted in yellow, orange or red.
+Any areas that are busy will be highlighted in orange or red.
 Red indicates that the area is very busy and ‘surging.’
 In red areas the price for a ride will increase, meaning, the riders will be paying more for their ride (and then us drivers make more too!).
 It can be challenging when you are on one side of the city and there is a big surge on the other side of the city!
 If you head toward that surging area (as many drivers do), the surge price may go down or even disappear!
 I’ve driven towards a surge and as I reached the area, the surge changed and the area I had been started to surge!
 It is very frustrating.
 I try, as often as possible, to stay where I am until I get a ride.
 On occasion I WILL head towards a busier area if the area I am in is slow.
 But if I’m in the city or just a bit outside it, more often than not, I can wait a few minutes and a ride comes in.
 Chasing the surge can waste your time and your gas.
 Just use your best judgement and don’t chase all the time.

 3. Keep it clean!

 You and your car that is!
 I don’t get overly dressed up but I try to look as clean & presentable as possible.
 That goes for my car as well.
 One of the best things about driving for Uber is that you are forced to keep your car clean!
 This is great especially for those of us with kids as the car can get painfully messy in an instant!
 I bring my car to the car wash at least once a week and then clean the inside as needed.
 I’ll bring it to the car wash for an interior cleaning after a busy week or when I don’t want to do it myself!
-Remember to keep your receipts for car cleaning as you can use it for tax purposes.
+Remember to keep your receipts for car cleaning as you may be able use it for tax purposes.
 And that brings me to the next tip…

 4. Write-offs and taxes